ecilasun/tinysys/gateware/README.md

 There is no need for a ROM file if you have an old one, but it's recommended to use a ROM version >=1.05 if required.

 # Changes:
+1.04:<br>
-1.04: Single precision FPU added<br>
+Single precision FPU added<br>
+1.05:<br>
-1.05: Auto-byte masked DMA support added, saturate instruction by Wade Brainerd added
+Auto-byte masked DMA support added<br>
+saturate instruction by Wade Brainerd added<br>
+compressed instruction support removed

 # Device gateware